-Capital management
+• Capital management

-As at the valuation date the Company has enough available capital to cover its Required Capital approximately by 1.45 times.
+As at the valuation date the Company has enough available capital to cover its Required Capital approximately by 1.37 times.
 Under SII, available capital is called the Own Funds.
-This means that the total capital requirements of the Company must be increased by at least 45% for the Company to have Solvency issues.

-The exact coverage ratio of the Company is 144% as at the valuation date and this is analysed as follows:
+The exact coverage ratio of the Company is 136.96% as at the valuation date and this is analysed as follows:

-Table 0-3: SCR coverage ratio
+Table 0-3: SCR coverage ratio 2017

-€ '000 31/12/2016 Calculation
+€ '000 31/12/2017 Calculation

-(a) Assets 48,182
+(a) Assets 53,252

-(b) Liabilities 27,135
+(b) Liabilities 31,379

-(c) Available capital (Own Funds) 21,047 (a) - (b)
+(c) Available capital (Own Funds) 21,873 (a) - (b)

-(d) Capital Requirements (SCR) 14,613
+(d) Capital Requirements (SCR) 15,971

-(e) Free Surplus 6,434 (c) - (d)
+(e) Free Surplus 5,902 (c) - (d)

-(f) Coverage ratio 144% (c) / (d)
+(f) Coverage ratio 136,96% (c) / (d)

 Under SII all insurance entities must satisfy at any point in time the requirements of having sufficient available capital to meet the Minimum Capital Requirement (MCR) to retain its licence to sell insurance business in Cyprus.
-As at the valuation date, the MCR of the Company was determined to be \in 3.8mwhich means that the Company needs to have at least \in 3.8m of available capital (own funds) to retain its licence to sell insurance business in Cyprus.
-Given its available capital is at a level of \notin 21m, the Company can cover its minimum capital requirement by approximately 5.5 times.
+As at the valuation date, the MCR of the Company was determined to be \in 4.2M which means that the Company needs to have at least \in 4.2M of available capital (own funds) to retain its licence to sell insurance business in Cyprus.
+Given its available capital is at a level of \in 21.8M, the Company can cover its minimum capital requirement by approximately 5.2 times.

-The actual minimum capital coverage ratio is 552% and this is analysed as follows:
+The actual minimum capital coverage ratio is 520% and this is analysed as follows: